Angiotensin-converting enzyme: Influence on athletic performance

 The angiotensin converting enzyme gene has more than 160 polymorphisms described as of 2018.

 Studies have shown that different genotypes of angiotensin converting enzyme can lead to varying influence on athletic performance.
+However, these data should be interpreted with caution due to the relatively small size of the investigated groups.

-The rs1799752 I/D polymorphism consists of either an insertion (I) or absence (D) of a 287 base pair alanine sequence in intron 16 of the gene.
+The rs1799752 I/D polymorphism (aka rs4340, rs13447447, rs4646994) consists of either an insertion (I) or deletion (D) of a 287 base pair sequence in intron 16 of the gene.
 The DD genotype is associated with higher plasma levels of the ACE protein, the DI genotype with intermediate levels, and II with lower levels.
 During physical exercise, due to higher levels of the ACE for D-allele carriers, hence higher capacity to produce angiotensin II, the blood pressure will increase sooner than for I-allele carriers.
 This results in a lower maximal heart rate and lower maximum oxygen uptake (VO2max).
 Therefore, D-allele carriers have a 10% increased risk of cardiovascular diseases.
 Furthermore, the D-allele is associated with a greater increase in left ventricular growth in response to training compared to the I-allele.
 On the other hand, I-allele carriers usually show an increased maximal heart rate due to lower ACE levels, higher maximum oxygen uptake and therefore show an enhanced endurance performance.
 The I allele is found with increased frequency in elite distance runners, rowers and cyclists.
 Short distance swimmers show an increased frequency of the D-allele, since their discipline relies more on strength than endurance.

 History

 The enzyme was reported by Leonard T. Skeggs Jr. in 1956.
-The crystal structure of human testis ACE was solved in the year 2002 by R. Natesh, S. Schwager & E. Sturrock in the lab of K. Ravi Acharya.
+The crystal structure of human testis ACE was solved in the year 2002 by Ramanathan Natesh in the lab of K. Ravi Acharya in collaboration with Sylva Schwager and Edward Sturrock who purified the protein.
 It is located mainly in the capillaries of the lungs but can also be found in endothelial and kidney epithelial cells.